Last Alert: Gameplay

 Last Alert features somewhat basic top-down shoot 'em up gameplay.
 In addition to a primary weapon which has unlimited ammunition, there are consumables such as a flamethrower, grenades, and a hovering turret.
 There are also minor RPG mechanics, such as a points system, class leveling, and weapon upgrades.
 In the game, the player gains experience points by killing enemies or completing objectives.
 These points allow the player to reach new classes, and each new class serves to raise the player's "vital", or health.
 Furthermore, gaining levels grants the player access to new primary weapons; the player starts with an M1911A1, but through leveling obtains an Uzi, an M16, an M203, an LMG, and a rocket launcher, each progressively more powerful than the last.

 The game has a number of stages hosted over six maps.
 Each stage has infinitely spawning enemies and, except for one, has a boss fight at the end.
 There are three variants of stages denoted by different colored markers on the hub map.
-Blue markers (Type A) indicate a mission where the only goal is to reach the end and kill the boss, red markers (Type B) indicate a stealth mission where firing anything other than your pistol will spawn more enemies, and yellow markers (Type C) indicate a mission with a special objective, such as freeing hostages.
+Blue markers (Type A) indicate a mission where the only goal is to reach the end and kill the boss, red markers (Type B) indicate a stealth mission where firing anything other than the pistol will spawn more enemies, and yellow markers (Type C) indicate a mission with a special objective, such as freeing hostages.
 In addition to this, the player is required to reach the end of the stage under a certain time limit, which kills them instantly if it reaches zero.
 Any deaths result in a game over and require the player to continue from the beginning of the stage.

 Stylistically and gameplay-wise, the game is similar to Bloody Wolf.
 However, unlike Bloody Wolf, Last Alert is on a CD-ROM.
 This allows it more storage space, and it uses that storage space for voiced dialogue – something that was uncommon at the time – its soundtrack, and cutscenes.